who0liebo0lie/Interconnect/README.md

 ### 🧠 Summary Plot
 ![Summary](images_interconnect/interconnect_image_13.png)

-Interconnect now has a successful model to discover the users at risk of leaving.

-Analyzing the data provided some interesting insights.
-Data provided was from earliest customer on 2013-10-01 to 202-02-01.
-Average time of a customer was 32.42 months.
-Average user spent $2,036 in total charges.
-However, the longer a user was a customer the more they paid in total charges.User data provided was equally split between male and female.
-In given informatio majority of users (around 5k) do not have dependents.
-Yet nearly half of users have multiple lines on their accounts.
-Perhaps an indication that majority of users have business lines.
-Overall most users (around 8k) did not elect for any type of tech support (security or backup).
-Streaming customrs are more likely to invest in tech support over online customers.

-Following models were evaluated: Random Forest, Decision Tree, Gradient Boosting, Logistic Regression,XGB, LGBM, and CatBoost.
-Results listed below are arranged per model listed above on the test model.
-AUC-ROC was .84,.84,.85,.83,.83,.84,.85.
-Precision was .62,.62,.68,.66,.65,.66,.69.
-Accuracy was .80,.80,.82,.80,.79,.80,.81.
-F1 score was .58,.58,.62,.57,.58,.60,.60.
-Overall ranking of models to predict based on ROC would be GradientBoosting and CatBoost tied as the best.
-Second place is a three way tie with Random Forest, LGBM, and Decision Treel.
-Tied for third most effective is XGB and Logisitc Regression.

-Chose to evaluate with AUC-ROC, F1, Accurary, and Precision-Recall to see which would be the best measurment.
-F1 Score balances precision and recall by penalizing extreme values.
-F1 does not differentiate between false positives and false negatives at an alarmingly high rate.
-So we would not want to use.
-In our data we balanced between customers who had churned and customers who had remained.
-Precision-Recall Curve measures the trade-off between Precision and Recall at various thresholds.
-Works best on highly imbalanced datasets so it is not good for our data.
-Accuracy measures the percentage of correctly classified instances.
-Best for a balanced dataset (such as ours).
-ROC Curve measures the trade-off between True Positive Rate (TPR, Sensitivity/Recall) and False Positive Rate (FPR) at various classification thresholds.
-The closer to 1 indicates a perfect model (highest achieved by Gradient Boosting at .85).
-Either accuracy or AUC-ROC could be used to measure the success of the model.
-Ranking of models is mostly same between accuracy or AUC-ROC.
-Only note is that in using accuracy XBG joins second place to make a four way tie.

 🤝 Contributing
 If you’d like to extend this project or automate more insight generation, feel free to fork and submit a pull request.